juxor/afaq/markdown/secH3.md

 workplace is managed is not predetermined by the technological base of society.
 As is obvious, a steam-mill can be operated by a co-operative, so making the industrial capitalist redundant.
-That a given technological basis (or productive forces) can produces many different social and political systems can easily be seen from history.
+That a given technological basis (or productive forces) can produce many different social and political systems can easily be seen from history.
 Murray Bookchin gives one example:

-> _ "Technics . . . does not fully or even adequately account for the
+> _"Technics . . . does not fully or even adequately account for the
 institutional differences between a fairly democratic federation such as the Iroquois and a highly despotic empire such as the Inca.
 From a strictly instrumental viewpoint, the two structures were supported by almost identical 'tool kits.'
 Both engaged in horticultural practices that were organised around primitive implements and wooden hoes.
 Their weaving and metalworking techniques were very similar . . .
-At the **community** level, Iroquois and Inca populations were immensely similar . . .
+At the **community** level, Iroquois and Inca populations were immensely similar . . . _

->

-> "Yet at the **political** level of social life, a democratic confederal structure of five woodland tribes obviously differs decisively from a centralised, despotic structure of mountain Indian chiefdoms.
+> _"Yet at the **political** level of social life, a democratic confederal structure of five woodland tribes obviously differs decisively from a centralised, despotic structure of mountain Indian chiefdoms.
 The former, a highly libertarian confederation . . .
 The latter, a massively authoritarian